Quick Summary

 -

 Inflation in service costs.
-Staff pay (the largest council expense) has risen with inflation.
+Staff pay (the largest council expense) has risen significantly.
 Energy, materials, and contract costs are all higher.

 -